 This card is designed for people with poor to below-average credit who are looking to rebuild their credit.
 A very low credit score will not necessarily disqualify your application, though a recent bankruptcy could create problems.

 - Decent APR.
-The BBVA Compass Optimizer Credit Card has a fairly decent APR for a secured product – 17.49%, variable with prevailing rates.
-That’s significantly lower than many competing secured cards, such as Discover it Secured Credit Card, whose APR is 6% higher.
+The BBVA Optimizer Credit Card has a fairly decent APR for a secured product, though it’s apt to vary with prevailing interest rates.
+That’s significantly lower than many competing secured cards.

 - Collateral Account Balances Earn Interest.
 Deposits held in this card’s collateral account earn interest.
 Sure, the rate is low, but it’s better than nothing.
 But few other secured cards bother to pay interest at all, so this still counts as a win.